victorcainam/simple-packagist/README.md

 <a id="docs-cache"></a>
 ## Cache

-All information retrieved from Packagist is stored within your application's configured cache for a default of 60 minutes.
+All of the information retrieved from Packagist is stored within your application's configured cache for a default of 60 minutes.
 You may configure the amount of time a package is cache for by adding the following to your `config/cache.php` file.

     'packagist' => [
         'length' => 45